Team

 Clemens Sämann

-Clemens Sämann is a Senior PostDoc at the Faculty of Mathematics at the University of Vienna since July 2024.
+Clemens Sämann is a Tenure-Track Assistent Professor at the Faculty of Mathematics at the University of Vienna since February 2025.
 After finishing his Ph.D. in 2015 at the University of Vienna he held several PostDoc positions in Vienna, Toronto and Oxford.
 His main research interests are Lorentzian geometry (synthetic and in low regularity) and its applications to mathematical General Relativity, causality theory and impulsive gravitational waves.
 Furthermore, his interests include Optimal transport and metric (measure) geometry.

 Roland Steinbauer